 For our efforts, Bechtel earned Iceland's highest environmental award, the Conch, which honors companies that contribute to environmental protection.

-Working with the East Iceland Medical Directorate, local and Polish physicians, and first responders, Bechtel assembled emergency and on-site primary care services with round-the-clock health care access for workers.
+Bechtel collaborated with the East Iceland Medical Directorate, local physicians, and first responders to install emergency and on-site primary care services with round-the-clock health care access for the project’s 2,200 workers.

 Which way the wind blows

-At times, Iceland’s coastal winds reached 90 miles (145 kilometers) per hour, shutting down crane operations and other work.
-We couldn’t stop the wind, but we planned for it by assembling modules on the ground and even purchased entire buildings preassembled, so we could put them in place as weather allowed.
-We developed an innovative construction plan to erect Fjarðaál’s potroom roof from platforms indoors to avoid exposing ironworkers to the howling gusts outside.
+Iceland’s coastal winds can reach 90 miles (145 kilometers) per hour, which shut down crane operations and other works.
+The project team overcame this issue by building modules on the ground and even purchasing entire buildings preassembled, so they could be installed when possible.
+The team also developed an innovative construction plan to erect Fjarðaál’s potroom roof from platforms indoors to protect ironworkers.